50 Cat Facts That Are Purr-fectly Fascinating

 They’re pretty good actors, too

 “Cats are expert hunters and believe it or not, great mimics,” says Jessica Watson, a pet expert and team leader of the cat department at Best Friends Animal Society’s no-kill shelter.
 “You may have seen viral videos of cats barking or saying ‘no’ or ‘hello.’
 Cats use this same ability to help hunt birds.
 Cats will chirrup or tweet to mimic bird calls or other sounds of prey, so they can hide in a bush and lure prey close enough to pounce.”
+Here’s how to tell how smart your cat is—the signs are pretty interesting!

 You can guess a cat’s personality based on its coloring